Mary Wells: 1964–1990: Motown departure and later career

-Final years (1990–1992)
+1990–1992: Final years

-In 1990, Wells recorded an album for Ian Levine's Motorcity Records, but her voice began to fail, causing the singer to visit a local hospital.
-Doctors diagnosed Wells with laryngeal cancer.
+Starting around 1989, Wells began experiencing vocal and throat issues during concerts.
+Following a series of performances on an oldies revue on a cruise in Toronto that year, Wells began complaining of not being able to breathe.
+She was rushed to a Los Angeles hospital where doctors diagnosed Wells with laryngeal cancer.
+As a result, Wells announced that she was stepping away from performing to undergo treatment.

 Treatments for the disease ravaged her voice, forcing her to quit her music career.
 Since she had no health insurance, her illness wiped out her finances, forcing her to sell her home.
 As she struggled to continue treatment, old Motown friends, including Diana Ross, Mary Wilson, members of the Temptations and Martha Reeves, made donations to support her, along with the help of admirers such as Dionne Warwick, Rod Stewart, Bruce Springsteen, Aretha Franklin and Bonnie Raitt.
-That same year, a benefit concert was held by fellow fan and Detroit R&B singer Anita Baker.
+That same year, a benefit concert was held by fellow Detroit native Anita Baker.
 Wells was also given a tribute by friends such as Stevie Wonder and Little Richard on The Joan Rivers Show.

 In 1991, Wells brought a multimillion-dollar lawsuit against Motown for royalties she felt she had not received upon leaving Motown Records in 1964 and for loss of royalties for not promoting her songs as the company should have.
 Motown eventually settled the lawsuit by giving her a six-figure sum.
 That same year, she testified before the United States Congress to encourage government funding for cancer research:

 I'm here today to urge you to keep the faith.
 I can't cheer you on with all my voice, but I can encourage, and I pray to motivate you with all my heart and soul and whispers.